Stupid Things About “An Adventure in Space and Time”

 40. Verity Lambert's leaving party would have taken place during the making of “Mission to the Unknown”.
 Not on the Vortis set, with Menoptera in attendance.

 41. Paddy Russell, who directed “The Massacre”, has apparently had a sex change and become a man.
 For a programme supposedly made to celebrate the achievements of women in early television drama, this programme seems awfully keen on airbrushing all the ones who aren't named Verity out of the picture.

 42. And the Doctor's speech took place when the Tardis was stationary, not in flight.

 43. How come we can hear the sound of the Tardis hum louder when Hartnell peers into the base of the Tardis console?
 It was a sound effect which was played onto the set, not something emanating from the prop.

 44. You'd think, considering that none of them are speaking parts, that they could have found people who looked more like Maureen O'Brien, Peter Purves, Anneke Wills and Michael Craze.

 45. Despite being dead, Mervyn Pinfield smashes his way out of the grave and drags himself to Sydney Newman's office to complain about Hartnell's performance.
 And feast upon brains.

-46. David Bradley is pretty good at playing William Hartnell.
+46. David Bradley is pretty good at playing a very cross William Hartnell.
 He's less good at playing Doctor Who.

 47. The material set on the Antarctic plain in “The Tenth Planet” was recorded at Ealing with a double for Hartnell, when the Tardis scenes were recorded later at Riverside Studio 1.
 So without serious disruption to the space-time continuum, there's no way Hartnell and the fag-smoking Cyberman were in the same studio at the same time.